thelfer/tfel/docs/web/MassonAffineFormulation.md

 mfront -I ../extra-headers/TFEL/Material --obuild --interface=generic Affine_tensors.mfront
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Of cours the tensors are computed before via FFT as explained above
+Of course the tensors are computed before via FFT as explained above
 (see the folder mentioned above for the computation).

 ### Sliding systems